-Your Excellency, upon our last meeting You offended me with neither cause nor right to act in such guise.
+Your Excellency, on the day of our last meeting You offended me, with neither cause nor right to act in such guise.
 For this must I conclude that Your Excellency despises me, and therefore wishes to cast me from the number of the living.
 I can and I shall satisfy Your wish.

-Before the guns go off, The Duel unfolds over ten steps.
-In between them are the crucial moments that brought the duelists, their seconds and the judge to this fateful encounter.
-The flashbacks play out in reverse, from the throwing of the gauntlet to the sincere friendship that once existed between the protagonists.
-This backstory is woven on the spur of the moment, without a script, like an old play from Commedia dell’Arte.
+Before the guns go off, The duel unfolds over ten steps.
+In between them are the crucial moments that brought the duellists, their seconds and the judge to this fateful encounter.
+Five flashbacks play out in reverse, a journey that starts with the throwing of the gauntlet and ends with the close kinship that once bound the protagonists.

 |Roles:||5.
 No gender suggestions.|

-|Leitmotiv:||Honour, Ancien Regime, Republic of Venice, Commedia dell’Arte, meaning of nobility.|
+|Leitmotiv:||Honour, the meaning of nobility, Ancien Régime, Republic of Venice, Commedia dell’Arte.|